 Verdict – 1984 Taylor takes this handily.

 Howard Davis was named the outstanding boxer of the 1976 Olympic games.
 Davis’ toughest Olympic competition probably came in the Olympic Trials where he beat future legend Aaron Pryor to just make the Olympic team.
-From there Davis dominated his Olympic competition.
-As a Pro Davis never became a World Champion losing to Jim Watt and then later losing a close decision to Edwin Rosario.
+From there, Davis dominated his Olympic competition.
+As a Pro, Davis never became a World Champion losing to Jim Watt and then later losing a close decision to Edwin Rosario.

 Verdict – 1984, Both were legends in the amateurs, but you have to go with Whitaker here.

 Ray Leonard, this is one I do not think I have to give people a long story about.
 All boxing fans know the story of Ray Leonard and everything he accomplished.
 Leonard won all of his fights by a 5-0 decision and was head and shoulders above the competition in Montreal.
 In the final, Leonard faced the great Cuban knockout artist Andrés Aldama, who had won his first five fights all by knockout.
 Leonard won the first round, but took control of the fight in the second round when he dropped Aldama with a left to the chin and then late in the final round, he again hurt Aldama, which brought a standing eight count from the referee.
 With only a few seconds left in the final round, a Leonard combination forced another standing eight count.
 Leonard was awarded a 5–0 decision.
-I think everybody already knows what a great pro-Leonard was; he beat Duran, Hearns, and Hagler, just to names a few.
+I think everybody already knows what a great pro-Leonard was; he beat Duran, Hearns, and Hagler, to name a few.

 Jerry Page won one of the greatest amateur fights I have ever seen and what made it even more impressive was that it delivered him a Gold Medal.
 Page went to war with Dhawee Umponmaha of Thailand and in an exciting fight came away with the victory on points, 5-0.
 Page’s professional career was very short as he only fought 15 times, finishing with a record of 11-4.

-Verdict – 1976 No doubt this goes to Leonard, but if you have never seen Jerry Page’s Gold Medal-winning the match, you need to.
+Verdict – 1976 No doubt this goes to Leonard, but if you have never seen Jerry Page’s Gold Medal-winning match, you need to.
 Anybody who saw it would never forget him.
 I know I won’t!

 Mark Breland won Gold in 1984 and will go down as one of the greatest amateur boxers that the United States has ever produced.
 Like a pro, he twice won the WBA version of the Welterweight title.
 Following his stellar amateur career, his pro career would have to be considered a letdown.
 In his defense, his amateur career set expectations at a height very few fighters have had to deal with.